How to configure your RowShare columns?

 These options depend on the type of column and therefore are not always available.
 For example, very few options apply to automatic columns.

-On the screen above, you also have access to options to modify the behavior of the columns.
+On the screen below, you also have access to options to modify the behavior of the columns.
 For example, you can make data entry mandatory in a column, specify a default value, hide a column or make it read only, require user to enter a different value for each row or add constraints on numerical values (e.g. minimum and maximum value, number of digits displayed after the decimal point).

 You can describe your columns to make your tables more readable and easier to understand for your users.
-To do so, edit the subtitle or description attribute.

 If this option is activated, two rows can not have the same value in that column.